Isurus desori

-Isurus desori or "Desori shark", or "Desori mako shark" is an extinct species of Mako shark, that lived in the Oligocene and Middle Miocene, between 34 and 11 million years ago.
+Isurus desori, commonly known as the Desori mako shark or Desori shark, is an extinct species of mako shark, that lived in the Early Oligocene and Middle Miocene, between 32.5 and 12.1 million years ago.
 It measured 4.2 m long.

 Diet

 The Isurus desori hunted squids, fish and marine mammals.
 The fossil of I. desori was discovered in the Chesapeake Bay region.

 Taxonomy

-The I. desori belongs to the family Lamnidae.
-It is classified in the genus Isurus, and it is believed that it was the ancestor of the present-day mako shark (Isurus oxyrinchus).
-It is believed to be related to C. hastalis, and C. xiphodon, as well as the Mako shark (Isurus oxyrinchus).
+Isurus desori belongs to the family Lamnidae in the genus Isurus, and it is believed that it was the ancestor of the present-day mako shark (I. oxyrinchus).
+It is believed to be related to Cosmopolitodus hastalis and Carcharodon plicatilis as well.

-Scientists believe that I. desori belongs to the subfamily Isuridae, where it evolved into the only two contemporary species, I. paucus and I. oxyrinchus, the only surviving species of the genus Isurus.
+Scientists believe that I. desori it evolved into the only two contemporary species, I. paucus and I. oxyrinchus, the only surviving species of the genus Isurus.
 It was once believed that I. desori belonged to the genus Oxyrhina, which is now considered a likely invalid or doubtful genus.
+Some paleontologist suggest that I. desori is a junior synonym of I. oxyrinchus.